-As you might know, we’re proud sponsors of TEDx Bristol – we’re really invested in all the ground-breaking work they’re doing.
+As you might know, we’re proud sponsors of TEDx Bristol – as a medical communications agency we’re really invested in all the ground-breaking work they’re doing.
 This Sunday, 17th November 2019, they’re taking over The Old Vic, Bristol, with TEDxBristol 2019: Reflect.
 Rethink.
 Reboot.
 It promises to be a fascinating day that will approach the challenges we’re facing as a species on this planet head-on, and explore opportunities for us to do better through doing differently.

 We were invited along to enjoy the talks – and excitingly – hold a stall at Cooper’s Hall to speak to attendees about who we are and what we do.